“There is a virtue in work, there is a virtue in rest. Use both and overlook neither.” – Ala Cohen

 - Lightbulb Christmas Ornaments

-These are just a few DIY craft you can do.
-If you want to find out more, check out my Pinterest by clicking here!
+These are just a few DIY craft you can do at home.

 There you go!
 I’ve explained why your me time is necessary and how it would impact you spiritually, physically, and mentally.
 Also, I’ve provided several ways to spend your me time to yourself, and even with a friend.
 Remember, always plan ahead when you shop.
 So make time for yourself and don’t suffer during the holidays.
 So get ‘er done!